-Trauma-informed Care is focused on improving your all-around wellness rather than treating specific symptoms.
+Trauma-informed Care is focused on improving your all-around wellness rather than treating trauma-specific symptoms.

 A traumatic experience is a singular event, a series of events, or a set of circumstances that hinders your ability to cope with the stress it produces, leaving you feeling unsafe, vulnerable, and out of control.
 The experience can be emotionally or physically harmful, or both.

 How do Trauma Therapy and Trauma-informed Care work?